K\"ahler metrics and toric Lagrangian fibrations: Invariant K ahler metrics I: Lagrangian fibrations

 where $g^\flat:TM\to T^*M$ denotes the $T^*M$-valued form on $M$ given by contraction with $g$.
 This condition is equivalent to the existence of a potential for the metric in each (integral) affine chart $(U,x^i)$ with contractible domain, i.e., a function $\phi\in C^\infty(U)$ such that

 We refer to \cite{Shima2007} for details on Hessian metrics.

-The main theorem of this section is the following. \begin{theorem} Let $\mu:(S,\omega)\to M$ be a a Lagrangian fibration.
+The main theorem of this section is the following.
+We use the symbol $\perp$ to denote the orthogonal space relative to a Riemannian metric. \begin{theorem} Let $\mu:(S,\omega)\to M$ be a a Lagrangian fibration.
 A choice of invariant K\"ahler metric $G$ on $S$ makes $\mu:S\to M$ into a Riemannian submersion, with the following properties: \begin{enumerate}[(i)] \item $(\ker\d\mu)^\perp$ is a flat Lagrangian connection; \item The metric $g$ induced on the base $M$ is a Hessian metric. \end{enumerate} Conversely, given a flat Lagrangian connection $D$ and a Hessian metric $g$ on $M$, there is unique invariant K\"ahler metric $G$ on $S$ inducing $g$ such that $D=(\ker\d\mu)^\perp$. \end{theorem}

 \begin{remark} This theorem shows that the existence problem for invariant K\"ahler metric on a Lagrangrian fibration reduces to two independent obstruction problems.
 As discussed in Section \ref{sec:Lag:connections:flat}, the obstruction to the existence of a flat Lagrangian connection for a Lagrangian fibration can be expressed in terms of its Lagrangian Chern class.
 The obstruction to the existence of a Hessian metric on an (integral) affine manifold are more subtle and have been studied by several authors (see, e.g., \cite{Shima2007} and the references therein). \end{remark}